IU-ACCPA-2023/vscode-stella/README.md

 # Stella Syntax Highlighter

-A language extension to provide support for the Stella language created for the ACCPA course
+A language extension to provide support for the [Stella language](https://fizruk.github.io/stella).

 ## Features